Top 15 Best NBA Players of All Time

 14. Kevin Durant

-One of three basketball players on our list that is still active in the NBA is Kevin Durant.
-He started his career with the Seattle SuperSonics in their last season before the move to Oklahoma.
-Durant stayed with the Oklahoma City Thunder until 2016, when he had a brief stint with the Golden State Warriors.
-In 2019, he moved to the Brooklyn Nets, where he remains to this day.
+There are three basketball players on our list still active in the NBA.
+Kevin Durant started his career with the Seattle SuperSonics in their last season before the move to Oklahoma.
+Durant stayed with the Oklahoma City Thunder until 2016 when he had a brief stint with the Golden State Warriors.
+In 2019, he moved to the Brooklyn Nets until a trade saw him join the Phoenix Suns in February 2023.

 Durant would miss the entire 2019-20 season with an Achilles injury.
 Although his point-scoring prowess remained, he only managed 90 games across the next two seasons.
-None of that subtracts from his 12 NBA All-Star appearances, his six All-NBA First Team selections, or his four NBA Scoring Champion awards.
-Durant might not have earned the respect that other players on this list have, but you can’t deny the achievements and awards he has won.
+None of that subtracts from his 13 NBA All-Star appearances, his six All-NBA First Team selections, or his four NBA Scoring Champion awards.
+Durant might not have earned the respect that other players on this list have, but you can’t deny his achievements.
 Plus, consider that at 32 he made a recovery from a serious injury to average 26.9PPG in 20-21 and then 29.9 in 21-21.
 It just shows his name deserves a little more respect.

 • Height: 6 ft 10 (208cm)